saikatdutta1991/office-lunch-marker/README.md

 # Office Lunch Marker Slack App
-Listens to `lunch at office` phrase in message and add `bento` reaction on that on behalf of authorized users.
+Listens to `lunch at office` phrase in message and adds :bento: ( bento ) reaction on that on behalf of authorized users.

 ## To authorize yourself
 Type in the command `/auto-opt-me-in` ( in bangalore chanel where the app is added)